bkavlak/layperson-into-geospatial/README.md

 - [OpenStreetMap Foundation](https://osmfoundation.org/) - You'll probably think there should exist something on the map, and it's already there in OSM.
 - [Humanitarian OpenStreetMap Team](https://www.hotosm.org/) - A separate organization focus on humanitarian issues.
 - [Open Geo Hub](https://opengeohub.org/) - Very nice summer school programs which are also uploaded freely.

+## Who are these people?
+I'm lazy to explain this now, will add.

+## What are they doing?

 ## Material dump